 If your acceptance letter indicates that you are accepted under special status, please remember that you are limited to one course per term until you complete the first four core courses in your program.
 If you need help registering, contact your primary campus (or the Academic Advising Center if you live in the St. Louis metro area).

 Most graduate programs have a 5000-level introduction course (requisite course) that must be completed before students can enroll in other required courses in their degree program.
 If students have a significant undergraduate academic background in the same area as their graduate major, they may speak to an academic advisor about requesting a requisite course waiver.
 If the requisite course is waived, the student must take an elective course in its place.
 Requisite course waivers do not reduce the number of total credits hours required for the degree.

-We offer 5 terms per year, 8 or 9 weeks, depending on the course; Fall 1, Fall 2, Spring 1, Spring 2 and Summer.
-Most courses meet 1 night per week for about 4 hours, and are 3 credit hours.
-Part-time students typically take 1 course per term or 3 credits.
-Full-time students typically take 2 courses per term, or 6 credits.
+We offer five terms per year, eight or nine weeks, depending on the course; Fall 1, Fall 2, Spring 1, Spring 2 and Summer.
+Most courses meet one night per week for about four hours, and are 3 credit hours.
+Part-time students typically take one course per term or 3 credits.
+Full-time students typically take two courses per term, or 6 credits.

 Coursework from other regionally accredited academic institutions, professional military education and/or corporate training classes may be eligible for transfer into your graduate degree program.

 You must apply for admission or already be accepted to a graduate program in order for us to evaluate transcripts for transfer credit.